HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 ```
 # Comment out multiple lines with #
 Ctrl L, Ctrl /
+# Select Multiple Keywords and Modify them all at once
+Select Text -> Ctrl + D
 ```

 # Git: Share my folder to collaborate with others: